 FREEDOME VPN is a paid product because we want to guarantee the security and high quality of the service.
 However, you can try FREEDOME completely free of charge for five days*.
 When you buy FREEDOME through the F‑Secure website, you can get your money back for 30 days if you are not completely satisfied.

 You can use the FREEDOME VPN trial version for five days completely free of charge, without registering or providing credit card details.
 The free FREEDOME VPN trial version works on iPhone* and Android phones, PCs and Macs.

 You can try the full version of FREEDOME VPN without any restrictions on speed, features or server locations.
 This will allow you to assess if FREEDOME VPN is the best VPN service for your needs.

-*The iOS version has a 7-day free trial.
-It requires you to purchase the product from the App Store and to cancel your order before the free trial expires.
+*The iOS version has a 7-day free trial and requires you to purchase the product from the App Store and cancel your order before the free trial expires.